An urban-rural conversation about growing and preserving, heritage pink tomatoes, food festivals, UNESCO and good neighbourliness in Bulgaria.

 Am I a farmer?
 A grazier?
 A conservationist?
 Fifth-generation tenant farmer Frankie Guy talks about her struggles as well as her joys farming beef on Salisbury Plain in England.

 Can a place really have a taste?
-Of course, it's all about the balance between the human and non-human and appreciating the big picture says sommèliere, gastronome and food writer Ursula Heinzelmann.
+Of course it can, it's all about the balance between the human and non-human and appreciating the big picture says sommèliere, gastronome and food writer Ursula Heinzelmann.

 Michaela Haas on the growing movement to free crop seeds from the clutches of Big Agriculture and return them to the commons where they belong.